Brighton Sunday Market

 May I park on the school grounds?

-Parking is available on the school grounds for AUD$2.00.
-Free 'disability parking' is also available on the school grounds for vehicles displaying a valid parking permit.
+Parking is available in the front car park of the school (off Ilfracombe Ave) for AUD$2.00.
+Free 'disability parking' is also available for vehicles displaying a valid parking permit.
 Street parking is available however please note the City of Holdfast Bay council regularly enforce their signed restrictions.

 Please also be aware that the grounds of Minda Incorporated are private property and parking on their grounds is not only illegal, it can prohibit emergency vehicle access.
 We ask that you respect their privacy and safety by parking elsewhere.